kyma-project/test-infra/docs/prow/prow-jobs.md

 |- plugins.yaml
 ...
 ```
+> **NOTE:** All `yaml` files in the whole `jobs` structure need to have unique names.

 ## Job types

 You can configure the following job types:

 * **Presubmit** jobs run on pull requests (PRs).
 They validate changes against the target repository.
-You can
+By default, all presubmit jobs are required.
+If you set the **optional** parameter to `true`, it becomes optional and you can still merge your PR, even if the job fails.
 * **Postsubmit** jobs are almost the same as the already defined presubmit jobs, but they run after the PR is merged.
 You can notice the difference in labels, as the postsubmit job uses **preset-build-master** instead of **preset-build-pr**.
 * **Periodic** jobs run at a specified time, regardless of modifying or merging a PR.

+Jobs can be required or optional.
+Setting the **optional** parameter to `true` means that even if the job fails,

-The presubmit and postsubmit jobs for a PR run in random order, and their number depends on the configuration in the `yaml` file.
-You can check their status on`https://status.build.kyma-project.io/`.
+The presubmit and postsubmit jobs for a PR run in random order, and their number for a PR depends on the configuration in the `yaml` file.
+You can check the job status on`https://status.build.kyma-project.io/`.

 ### Naming convention